roop/citron/docs/grammar-file.md

 In a Citron grammar, both terminals and non-terminals should be named using alphabets, digits and underscores only.
 Terminals should start with an uppercase letter and non-terminals should start with a lowercase letter.
-Typically, terminal names are all-uppercase and non-terminal names are all-lowercase.
+Typically, terminal names are CamelCased and non-terminal names are lowercased.

 Some parser generators ([Bison][bison_literal_token] for example) allow literal characters and strings to be directly used in a grammar rule,